 The Hazard App is a free life-saving app for smartphones and tablets.
 The app helps you identify, prepare and respond to hazards in New Zealand.
 The app is pre-loaded with information about hazards including floods, earthquakes, tsunami, fire, weather, epidemics and biosecurity risks.
 The Hazard App enables you to receive official emergency warnings and alerts according to your location or the locations of your friends and family.

-If you're interested in offering your services as a civil defence volunteer, there are a number of organisations you can contact.
+If you're interested in offering your services as a volunteer, there are a number of organisations you can contact.

 If you would like to help out in a welfare capacity contact: